ros2/ros2cli/ros2doctor/README.md

 Run `ros2 doctor` or `ros2 wtf`(alias) to conduct checks.

-Run `ros2 doctor -h/--help` to print all available command extensions.
+Run `ros2 doctor -h/--help` to print all available command arguments.

-Run `ros2 doctor -r/--report` to see details of checks.
+Run `ros2 doctor -r/--report` to see report of all checked items.

+Run `ros2 doctor -rf/--report-fail` to see report of failed checks only.

+Run `ros2 doctor -iw/--include-warnings` to include warnings as failed checks.
+`-iw` and `-rf` can be used in combination.

 ## Add New Checks